Step 6: Create and Deploy a Lambda Package (VSK Fire TV)

 Selecting a region close to your customers will ensure that the latency between customer utterances and Lambda invocations is minimal.
 Also, the video skill won't work if you select the wrong AWS region.Note: Alexa support for video skills in some of these locales is still forthcoming.
 See Supported Countries for details.

-- Click Create function.
+- Click the Create function button.

 - Function name: A unique name for your Lambda function (for example,